Vecto07/dotfiles/spicetify/Themes/Dribbblish/README.md

-I editedt the NORD-Dark colors
+#I edited the NORD-Dark colors